-Another year, another Pokémon game – and another instance of queer icons Jessie and James being robbed of the leading roles they deserve.
+Another year, another Pokémon game – and another instance of Jessie and James, Pokémon’s queer heroes, being robbed of the leading roles they deserve.

 Jessie and James (and their talking Meowth) are recurring antagonists in the Pokémon series.
-They are constantly trying to steal Pokémon – including Ash’s Pikachu – but their plots are always foiled by those meddling kids!
+Constantly trying to steal Pokémon, specificall Ash’s Pikachu, their plots are always foiled by those meddling kids!

 Jessie and James are the antagonists of the show, but they really shouldn’t be.
 The two characters’ backstories have way more depth and conflict.
 They both had to escape difficult backgrounds and are basically only seen together — chosen family.
 Plus, when the two come together, they are as gay and extra as possible.